SkeldJS/Hindenburg/README.md

 It uses [SkeldJS](https://github.com/SkeldJS/SkeldJS) to interface with the Among Us protocol, as well as keeping state.

+🚧 Hindenburg is currently in a work-in-progress, follow #7 to keep up-to-date on what to expect for the v1 release.

+🔮 Hindenburg has its own section in the SkeldJS discord server, as a place to get help installing, discuss plugins or updates. https://discord.gg/8ewNJYmYAU

 ## Features

-### Plugins
+### 🔌 Plugins
-Through the use of [SkeldJS](https://github.com/SkeldJS/SkeldJS), Hindenburg has full knowledge of what is going on in a game, as well as giving you the ability to both listen to events and modify the behaviour of the server.
+Hindenburg has full knowledge of what is going on in every game, giving you full control over the behaviour of games and even the server itself.

-### Anti-Cheat
+### 👮‍♂️ Anti-Cheat
-Since Hindenburg is aware of what goes on in a game, it also features a sophisticated anti-cheat that is highly customisable, and allows you to quickly take down cheaters with a simple ban system.
+With the power of [HACS](https://github.com/edqx/Hindenburg/blob/master/docs/HACS.md), Hindenburg's Anti-Cheat System, you can make sure that cheaters are stopped quickly through a highly customisable and easy anti-cheat config.

-### Reactor Support
+### 🧩 Reactor Support
-Hindenburg also natively supports the Reactor modded handshake, allowing you to setup the server to require or block certain mods from players.
+Hindenburg also natively supports the Reactor modded handshake, giving you full control over which mods your players are allowed to use.

-It also allows you to force players to have the same mods and the host of the room that they join.

 ## Installing
 Installation instructions can be found on this page: [docs/Installing.md](https://github.com/edqx/Hindenburg/blob/master/docs/Installing.md)